Non-Gaussian Geostatistical Modeling using (skew) t Processes: Application to Maximum Temperature Data

 Spatial coordinates are given in longitude and latitude expressed as decimal degrees and we consider the proposed $t$ process defined on the planet Earth sphere approximation $\mathbb{S}^2=\{ \bm{s}\in \R^{3}: ||\bm{s}||=6371 \}$.
 The first process we use to model this dataset is a $t$ process:

-where $Y^*_{\nu}$ is a standard $t$ process, and we estimate it using weighted pairwise likelihood estimation as depicted in Section $4.1$.
+where $Y^*_{\nu}$ is a standard $t$ process.
 Here, $X(\bm{s})$ is a covariate called \emph{geometric temperature} which represents the geometric position of a particular location on Earth and the day of the year \citep{qqq}.
+As a comparison, we also consider a Gaussian process: